Last Updated on

 Hopefully, these reviews were helpful as you look for the right scope for your AR-15 for hunting coyotes.
 Hunting coyotes can take place from as close as 50 yards and as far away as 500 yards, so narrowing down the best scope for every situation is impossible.
 Our choice for the best overall is the Vortex Crossfire II since it has the right magnification for most situations and everything else about it is high-quality.

-Our choice for the best for the money is the CVLife 6-24×50CVLife 6-24×50because it offers an incredible feature set and passable image quality at a price point that’s hard to beat.
+Our choice for the best AR-15 scope for coyote hunting on a budget is the CVLife 6-24×50CVLife 6-24×50 because it offers an incredible feature set and passable image quality at a price point that’s hard to beat.
 We’ve included a number of other scopes that we feel could be the right fit in different situations.
 Even if you find a different scope is better for you, we hope that this article was helpful in pointing you in the right direction.

 Check out some of our other top-trending posts: